 One of the few positive things about the pandemic is that it has proven to many companies that the “work from home” model is viable.
 Helping your dog with separation stress might be as simple as asking your employer if you can regularly work from home.

 Even working from home just a few days each week (rather than the entire work week) could help mitigate your pup’s stress or ease the transition.
+Plus, working from home may even provide you with some health benefits (like giving you the time to improve your physical health, among other things).

 It’s also worth pointing out that some companies allow (or even encourage) employees to bring their four-footer into the office.
 Try to take advantage of these policies, even if “bring your pooch to work” days only occur once a week.